-The efficacy of traditional outbound marketing channels is in decline.
-As a result, savvy B2B marketers have turned to inbound tactics to provide customers with compelling, relevant, valuable content.
+The efficacy of traditional outbound marketing channels—such as print advertisement, radio ads, and TV commercials—is in decline.
+As a result, savvy B2B marketers have turned to inbound tactics like content marketing and opt-in email marketing to provide customers with compelling, relevant, valuable content.
 But the question is: How do you know if your content is compelling?

 To create an emotional connection, your content needs to:

 - Convey enough emotion for the story to be memorable